networkop/networkop.github.io/content/post/2022-11-cue-ansible.md

         - mstpctl-portadminedge yes
 ```

 I've picked this example deliberately because it contains many places where we can make a mistake.
-All of these errors can be caught by a relatively simple schema definition below:
+Also, it can be very succinctly summarized by the following CUE schema:

 ```json
 #bonds: [...{